-We are less than 50 days from the first Sunday of NFL action.
-Now’s the time to start thinking about fantasy football.
+We are about a month away from the first Sunday of NFL action.
+This time of the year there are always people starting to think about fantasy football.
 Are you thinking of starting a new league this year?
 Here are some tips to consider.

 Figure out how many people you could potentially get for your league.
 Ideally you’ll want anywhere from 8 to 12 owners.
 On top of that, it is usually nice to have a person or two as a backup (someone you think may want to get in, but you haven’t told them about the league) in case one of your confirmed owners backs out.
 Any less than 8 owners and the teams end up too stacked, and it takes less skill to win.
 On the other hand, any more than 12 owners and the league is too thin.
 Owners start to lose interest when they have to draft backup fullbacks to fulfill their starting running back position.
 By following the 8 to 12 rule, you’ll have successfully completed the first step in starting your fantasy league, and increased the odds that your league will have the best chance at staying competitive throughout the season.

 Find the right people to play in your league.
 The easiest, and probably most fun people to start a league with are your friends, family, or people from work.
 The more interaction that you have with the other owners in the league, then the more trash talking that occurs, and in turn the more fun everyone has.
 Having owners who are experts at fantasy football is not a necessity.
 The goal of a fantasy league, especially when you are just starting out, is to have fun.
 As you get more experienced and knowledgeable, then that is when you start flexing your preverbal muscles on how much you know.
 If you choose good owners for your league, then hopefully you’ll be able to continue the league every year.